-Many fruit trees are grafted on to a specific root system, or rootstock, that determine the size to which they will grow.
+Left to grow naturally, fruit trees will reach a height of at least 5m - far too big for the average garden, and not practical to harvest fruit from.
+For this reason, many fruit trees are grafted on to a root system, or 'rootstock' of a related tree that keeps them a more manageable size.
 These range from dwarfing rootstocks, ideal for small or medium-sized gardens, to those that produce a huge mature tree.

 Discover the 10 best fruits for containers.

 When buying a fruit tree, the label or product information should give details about the rootstock it is grafted on to.
 If you buy fruit trees from a specialist nursery, they will be happy to give you advice.

 Peaches, nectarines and apricots

 Peaches, nectarines and apricots are usually grown on a semi-dwarfing ‘St Julian A’ rootstock, but it is summer pruning and training that limits their size.
 Grow on a south-facing wall.